wikimedia/analytics-refinery/oozie/mediawiki/history/reduced/mediawiki-stats-druid.md

 Let's take examples:
  1 Number of edits over a time period (day or month), broken-down or rolled-up by project.
    This metric is additive: if we have the number of daily-edits for every-day of a month, we sum them up and have the value for the given month.
-Same for projects, if we have values for every project, their sum is he global value.
+Same for projects, if we have values for every project, their sum is the global value.
  2 Number of editors over a time period (day or month), broken-down or rolled-up by project.
-   This metric however is non-additive: if we have the number of editors for every day of a month and some them up, there are many chances that the result will be different from the computation of distinct users having done a least one edit for that month.
-This is due to the fact that if an editor makes one edit a day for every day of a month, it would counted as 1 in every daily metric value, and also 1 in the monthly computation (and not 31).
+   This metric however is non-additive: if we have the number of editors for every day of a month and some them up, there are many chances that the result will be different from the computation of distinct users having done at least one edit for that month.
+This is due to the fact that if an editor makes one edit a day for every day of a month, it would count as 1 in every daily metric value, and also 1 in the monthly computation (and not 31).

 In a general way, non-additive metrics are the ones defined as *distinct count*.
 For those, either you have events that by construction enforce the *distinct* aspect over your dimensions (such as `edit` for us), either you need to compute a **distinct count** over your dimensions and values (see next session).

 #### The **distinct count** issue

 As stated in the previous section, when you have rows that by construction enforce the *distinct* aspect over your dimensions, counting distinct is as simple as counting those rows (`edits` in our use-case).
 When your data isn't formatted in such a way, you need to make sure every item you want distinct appears only once.
 This is equivalent to doing a `group by` the key you want distinct, then count the rows.
 While easy to say, it is actually tricky to do at scale and fast.

 For use-cases that can afford a bit of imprecision, Druid implements the HyperLogLog hashing trick to compute fast and at scale an estimation of the *count distinct*, with estimated error being about 2% (tested with our datase).
-This solution will be very usefull for some use-cases we have, such as ranking by distinct-count as in *articles with most conributors* metric, where the actual count value can afford some imprecision as long as the ranking is correct, the 2% error is too big for the core metrics needing distinct-count: *editors* and *edited articles*.
+This solution will be very usefull for some use-cases we have, such as ranking by distinct-count as in *articles with most conributors* metric, where the actual count value can afford some imprecision as long as the ranking is correct.
+However the 2% error is too big for the core metrics needing distinct-count: *editors* and *edited articles*.
 We also tried to use the `group by` then `count` strategy, but it doesn't scale correctly in Druid, as it keeps every resulting row of the inner query in memory.

 #### The data-massaging solution

 The solution we picked for solving the two issues above is to prepare (massage) our data to fit our queries use-cases, and be carefull with how we query the dataset.
 While not being really generic nor intuitive in term of usage, this trick allows us to make Druid answer our queries fast and with correct results.
 The down-side is that it needs us to do heavier precomputation, and that our dataset in Druid contains more data, as it not only contains raw events but prepared ones.

-In detail, we added rows with special type (to be filtered out of regular queries), that are unique by eiher page_id or user_id, time granularity (day or month), and any of the needed split-dimension (page-type and editor-type).
+In detail, we added rows with special type (to be filtered out of regular queries), that are unique by eiher page_title (including namespace prefix) or user_text, time granularity (day or month), and any of the needed split-dimension (page-type and editor-type).
 We took advantage of having such new rows to store the count of edits for that period and dimension setting, named *activity level*, for even more filtering capacity.
 Last concern, this trick requires us to store events for the aggregated versions of our dimensions splits `page-type` and `editor-type`; we don't deduplicate users accross projects, so our distinct-count metrics are additive over that dimension.
 Instead of generating new fields for each of the possible value pairs, we encode the two dimensions values as a string, and use a special value "all" for precomputed disinct rows.